 Nevertheless, the Passover and Unleavened Bread festivals are educational customs.
 They were symbols that pointed to Jesus Christ, just as the sacrifices were.
 Hebrews 10:1 says that the sacrificial laws were shadows of “things that are coming.”
 The sacrifices symbolized various aspects of the work of Jesus Christ.
 Colossians 2:16-17 uses the same Greek words to say that the food and drink regulations, festivals and Sabbath were also shadows of things to come.
 These customs symbolized what Christ would do.

-Comment: This festival was also commanded for Israelites.
-It was a harvest festival celebrating the end of the grain harvest in Canaan.
-The date was calculated from the beginning of the harvest (Lev.
-23:10-16).
-The timing of the festival would not make sense in other regions, and people in other regions would be unable to observe the festival as it was commanded.
-Nor would they need to, because God did not command them to.
-The calendar by which the festivals were calculated was given to the ancient Israelites as part of the law of Moses (Ex.
-12:1-2).
+This was a harvest festival celebrating the end of the grain harvest in Canaan.
+The date was calculated from the beginning of the harvest (Leviticus 23:10-16).
+The timing of the festival would not make sense in other regions, and people in other regions would be unable to observe the festival as it was commanded, because they would not have any grain ripe at the appointed time.
+Nor would they need to keep this festival, because God did not command them to.
+The calendar by which the festivals were calculated was given to the ancient Israelites as part of the law of Moses (Exodus 12:1-2).

 The early church, especially in Jerusalem, continued observing many of the old covenant customs.
 However, this does not imply a command for the church today to continue these same customs.

 God performed a significant miracle on the Day of Pentecost, pouring out the Holy Spirit on the beginning of the New Testament church, but the Bible does not command us to commemorate this event, although we are free to celebrate it annually if we want to.
 (As a comparison, God also did something significant when he allowed his Son to die for our sins at the same time as Passover lambs were being killed in the temple.
 Although we commemorate the death of Christ, we are not required to do it at the same time of day Jesus died, or in the same manner as the old covenant festival.)